 - The type of doctor seen, such as orthopedist, neurologist, general practitioner

 - Prescriptions and medical equipment prescribed, along with their dosage, frequency, and costs

 Lost income – If you had to miss work, write this down.
+Track the wages you would have been paid, vacation days, sick time, or other benefits that helped compensate for your days off.
 Include any dates you missed work and the cause, such as medical appointments or pain.
-Track the wages you would have been paid as well as vacation days, sick time, or other benefits that helped compensate your days off.

-Personal impact – Some aspects of an injury cannot be illustrated by medical reports and lists of lost wages and expenses.
-A real-time journal is an ideal place to keep track of these intangible but important elements:
+Personal impact – Medical reports and lists of lost wages and expenses cannot illustrate some aspects of an injury.
+A real-time journal is an ideal place to keep track of these intangible but essential elements: